-Every cloud is unique.
+Every cloud environment is unique.
 That means you need a flexible—but stable—OS.
 Red Hat Enterprise Linux offers the flexibility of open source code and the innovation of open source communities, along with certifications from hundreds of public cloud and service providers.
 We even designed a container platform, Red Hat OpenShift, so you can build, deploy, and scale cloud-native applications in public clouds—allowing you to confidently implement the cloud strategy that works for you.

-A more secure datacenter begins with the operating system.
+A more secure datacenter begins with the OS.
 Red Hat Enterprise Linux has built-in security features such as Security-Enhanced Linux (SELinux) and mandatory access controls (MAC) to help you combat intrusions and meet regulatory compliance.
 Red Hat Enterprise Linux is also Common Criteria and FIPS 140-2 certified, as well as being the first Linux container framework support to be Common Criteria-certified (v7.1).

-Our latest Linux release—Red Hat Enterprise Linux 8—helps tie together the systems that lead to emerging technologies.
+Each version of Red Hat Enterprise Linux is designed for any enterprise and sets the stage for what you can do tomorrow.
 From containers to automation and even artificial intelligence, Red Hat Enterprise Linux is created for innovators, made for developers, and engineered for operations.
-It’s designed for any enterprise and sets the stage for what you can do tomorrow.

 Receive continued access to advocacy and innovation through the award-winning Red Hat Customer Portal, our expert support team, and within the global open source community.